PratikBarhate/PratikBarhate/README.md

 ### Hello World 🌏, I am Pratik Barhate.

 I am currently looking for Software/Data Engineer full-time opportunities.
 My professional details can be found on [LinkedIn](https://www.linkedin.com/in/pratik-barhate).
 I have two years of industry experience in building large-scale data pipelines as a Data Engineer/Data Science Engineer with a strong understanding of the methods to accelerate the Big Data workloads based on partitioning methods and file formats used.

-**Programming Languages:** `Scala`, `Python`, Java, C++

-**Tools and Technologies:** `Apache Spark`, Hadoop, Hive, `SQL`, RDBMS, NumPy, Pandas, `spaCy`, Spring Boot, Hibernate, Scikit-learn, PyTorch

-**Topics:** Object Oriented Programming, Functional Programming, `Data Engineering`, Machine Learning, RESTful, RPC
+Proficient in optimizing Apache Spark workloads.